flyingpie/declarative-command-line/README.md

 }
 ```

-### Hierarchy
+## Command Hierarchy

 Commands can be arranged in a hierarchy, to add structure and share arguments and options.

-Here's a couple commands that illustrate the concept.
+Here's a couple example commands that illustrate the concept.

-Create a file named "my-file.txt"
 ```
 my-app.exe file create my-file.txt
 ```

-Create a directory named "my-dir"
 ```
 my-app.exe dir create my-dir
 ```